hexawyz/Exo/ReadMe.md

 Currently available discovery subsystems are:

-* Root in `Exo.Discovery.Root` (NB: Only for pulling in mandatory components)
+* Root in `Exo.Discovery.Root`, which is in charge of pulling in all the mandatory components.
-* HID in `Exo.Discovery.Hid`
+* HID in `Exo.Discovery.Hid`, which is in charge of instantiating drivers for HID devices.
-* PCI in `Exo.Discovery.Pci` (NB: currently only supports GPUs)
+* PCI in `Exo.Discovery.Pci`, which is in charge of instantiating drivers for PCI devices.
+(NB: currently only supports GPUs)
+* SMBIOS in `Exo.Discovery.SmBios`, which is in charge of instantiating drivers for devices detected through the SMBIOS tables.
+(NB: currently only support RAM devices)
-* Monitor in `Exo.Discovery.Monitor`
+* Monitor in `Exo.Discovery.Monitor`, which is in charge of instantiating drivers for monitor devices.

 NB: Except for the root discovery subsystem, which is used to pull all the other ones, all discovery subsystems are themselves implemented as discoverable components.
 This means that adding a discovery subsystem into the mix is very easy.

 Each discovery subsystem provides a set of parameters available to factory methods.
 Those parameters are defined as public properties of their Component/Driver creation context.

 ## Drivers